 The heart of the Concorso

-The heart of the Concorso d’Eleganza remains at the GrandHhotel Villa d’Este where – every year since 1929 – beautiful and rare examples of the automotive art seek the favour of the invited guests and the jury.
+The heart of the Concorso d’Eleganza remains at the Grand Hotel Villa d’Este where – every year since 1929 – beautiful and rare examples of the automotive art seek the favour of the invited guests and the jury.
 In 2013 some 52 select cars will be entered in competition.
 Speaking at the Geneva Motor Show, Dr Ralf Rodepeter, Director of the BMW Museum and member of the Concorso d’Eleganza Villa d’Este Selecting Committee, gave his audience a taste of what we can expect.

 Aston Martin DB4GT Zagato (1961)